ioi/contestant-vm/README.md

 In the VM settings:

 - Remove all CDROM and floppy drives.
-- In the Hard Disk device, click Defragment, then click Compact.
+- In the Hard Disk device, click Compact.

-Go to File, Export to OVF, then enter a filename with .ova extension.
+Go to File, Export to OVF, then enter a filename with .ova extension (i.e. to use an archive format).
--